Donald Trump Cabinet Problems, Twitter And Russia Puzzled By Ineffective Syria Bombing, Weekend Briefing

-Donald Trump has faced a series of problems since taking office, and getting cabinet member approval has been one of them.
+Donald Trump has faced a series of problems since taking office, many of which he has addressed via Twitter, and getting cabinet member approval has been one of them.
 Presently, he has three positions in his cabinet that need to be filled.
-The senate, which is responsible for approving nominated persons to this, and other high level state positions has been dragging its feet in this endeavor, something that has made Trump lash out.
+The senate, which is responsible for approving nominated persons to cabinet positions, and other high level state positions, has been dragging its feet in this endeavor, something that has made Trump lash out.
 However, President Donald Trump has also taken a lot more time to submit nominations to the senate when compared to his predecessors.

 Presently, he has submitted 74 nominations, with 26 being confirmed.
-In comparison, former President Barrack Obama already had 40 individuals confirmed by the body by this time.
+In comparison, former president Barrack Obama already had 40 individuals confirmed by the body by this time.
 Special elections have already been set for Kansas and Georgia to help fill vacant seats in Trump’s cabinet.

 In other news, Donald Trump recently issued executive orders for the Shayrat airbase in Syria to be bombed in response to a chemical weapons attack at Khan Sheikhoun, that left more than 80 dead.
 The military base had apparently been used by the Syrian army to launch the attack.
 The move was lauded by many, including Antony Blinken, who was deputy secretary in Obama’s administration.
 The following was his statement.